vipulsingh253/student-repo/README.md

 # Student Registration System

 A simple, browser-based student registration system built with "html", "CSS", and "JavaScript".
-It supports adding, editing, deleting, and searching student records, with data persistence using "LocalStorage".
+It supports adding, editing, deleting, and searching student records, with data persistence with the help of "LocalStorage".